PSR J0348+0432: Significance

-The combination of a large neutron-star mass, low white-dwarf mass (mass ratio ~ 1:11.7) and short orbital period (2 hours and 27 minutes) allows astronomers to test general relativity in a regime of extreme gravitational fields, where it has never been tested before.
+The combination of a large neutron-star mass, low white-dwarf mass (mass ratio ~ 1:11.7) and short orbital period (2 hours and 27 minutes) allows astronomers to test general relativity in a regime of extreme gravitational fields, where it had never been tested before.
 The result also has implications for the direct detection of gravitational waves and for understanding of stellar evolution.
-The measured mass of $2.01 \pm 0.04 M_\odot$ puts an empirical lower bound on the value of the Tolman–Oppenheimer–Volkoff limit.
+The measured mass of 2.01±0.04 solar mass puts an empirical lower bound on the value of the Tolman–Oppenheimer–Volkoff limit.

 PSR J0348+0432 is also a candidate for a hyperon star, a massive neutron star containing hyperons.